cs1302uga/cs1302-hw08/README.md

 > Words, words, words.
 > **-- William Shakespeare, _Hamlet_**

-This class exercise explores creating graphical user interfaces (GUIs) using the JavaFX library.
+This homework explores creating graphical user interfaces (GUIs) using the JavaFX library.
 Students will create an interactive, tabbed GUI that loads images (one per tab) from a specified URL.
 The program supports images in BMP, GIF, JPEG, and PNG formats.
 Students will need to create custom JavaFX components by extending (inheriting from) existing JavaFX components.